vaishcr7/firstTry/README.md

 1. Create a new branch
 2. Make 2 commits
 3. Make 3 new commits in master from Git UI
-4. Merge these new branch changes to master
+4. Merge these new branch changes to master branhMaster // branchMaster added from Git UI

 Following steps:
 Now making 2nd test commit